 The EPA developed the emissions trading policy to provide enough flexibility to industry and states in meeting CAA requirements.
 In general, emissions trading includes several methods that may be used to create surplus emissions.
-These surplus emissions may be traded within a source (e.g. within a facility, plant, or installation) or between different sources to meet applicable air pollution control requirements.
-Though most states have emissions trading programs, programs vary from state to state, as well as regionally or locally.
+These surplus emissions may be traded within a source (e.g., within a facility, plant, or installation) or between different sources to meet applicable air pollution control requirements.
+Though most states have emissions trading programs, these programs vary from state to state, as well as regionally or locally.
 For a facility to trade emissions, the emissions from its processes must be quantified.
-This information may be obtained from AEIs.